gmoyanollc/mtf-ensit-datatype/README.md

-## mtf.datatype
+## mtf-ensit-datatype
-Mtf.datatype takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing a NIEM-conformant XML representation of the MIL-STD-6040 USMTF messages ENSIT and EOBSREP.
+mtf-ensit-datatype takes a [ <a href="https://www.niem.gov/technical/Pages/niem.aspx" target="_blank">NIEM-based</a> ] approach for describing a NIEM-conformant XML representation of the MIL-STD-6040 USMTF messages ENSIT and EOBSREP.

 Start with